-- 1. Do one of the following to select the Shift and Trace tool:

-- In the Shift and Trace toolbar, click on the Shift and Trace Tool $\overleftarrow{k}$ button. - 2.
+- 1. Do one of the following to select the Shift and Trace tool: - In the Tools toolbar, double-click on the Hand [®] tool to open its pop-up menu and select Shift and Trace [TM] tool. - In the Shift and Trace toolbar, click on the Shift and Trace Tool 🐨 button. - 2.
 In the Xsheet or Timeline view, select one of the drawings in the middle of the series of drawings you want to shift.